Dropleton-Soliton Crossover mediated via Trap Modulation: Solution

 \section{Solution}

-To obtain an analytical solution, we first assume that the wave function can be composed of a slow moving amplitude part and a fast moving phase part such that , $\psi(x,t)=\rho(x,t)\exp{\left[i\left(\chi(x,t)+\mu_0 t\right)\right]}$ where $\rho(x,t)$ leads to the amplitude contribution and $\chi(x,t)$ is the non-trivial phase, $\mu_0$ being the chemical potential.
+To obtain an analytical solution, we start our analysis from the ansatz solution, $\phi(x,t)=\eta(x,t)\exp{\left[i\left(\Sigma(x,t)+\mu_0 t\right)\right]}$, where $\eta(x,t)$ leads to the amplitude contribution and $\Sigma(x,t)$ is the non-trivial phase, $\mu_0$ being the chemical potential \cite{debnath1}.
 After some algebra, we arrive at the stable analytical solution in the center of mass frame as \cite{debnath1},

 Here, $\zeta=x-ut$ described the comoving frame with $u$ being the velocity of the condensate.
-In the analytical derivation we have also assumed that $g=-2\tilde{g}$ and $g'=2\tilde{g}'$ implying a two-body effective mean-field interaction is attractive and LHY contribution is repulsive and $\mu_g=\mu_0/g$.
+In the analytical derivation we have also assumed that $g_1=-2G_1$ and $g_2=2G_2$ implying a two-body effective mean-field interaction is attractive and LHY contribution is repulsive and $\mu_g=\mu_0/g_1$.

-The relationship between the normalization, $N$ and chemical potential, $\mu_0$ can be noted as,
+The relationship between the normalization, $N$ and chemical potential, $\mu_0$ can be noted as \cite{debnath1},